-A relationship between positions in the recognition alpha helix and fixed positions in a DNA sequence is not apparent in TFIIIA.
+An exact relationship between positions in the recognition alpha helix and positions in a DNA sequence is not apparent in TFIIIA.
 This "flexibility" can be explained by the different sizes, shapes, charges and reach of amino acid side chains.
 Therefore, any code should be based on overall tetramer-tetramer interactions.
-Four amino acids in the alpha helices (at positions -1, α 2, α 3 and α 6) should be considered as a single unit in binding to a four-base pair sequence.
+Four amino acids in the alpha helices (at positions -1, α 2, α 3 and α 6) should be considered to act as a single unit in binding to a four-base pair DNA sequence.
 However, the ability to form an alpha helical structure may require other amino acids to be present.
-Four DNA quartets with their related amino acid tetramers in TFIIIA are shown in the table below.
+Four DNA quartets and their respective TFIIIA amino acid tetramers are shown in the table below.

-Coding strand quartets dAdGdAdC dGdGdGdA dGdAdTdG dGdGdTdT -1, α2, α3 and α6 KWKA SHHR TANK LSRR Zinc finger alpha helix NkNwKLQAH TsLhhLTrH TTKanMKkH SLPsrLKrH
+Coding strand quartets dAdGdAdC dGdGdGdA dGdAdTdG dGdGdTdT -1, α2, α3 and α6 KWKA SHHR TANK LSRR Zinc finger alpha helix KNWKLQAH SLHHLTRH TKANMKKH LPSRLKRH